Psykotikism/Mutant_Tanks/README.md

 		// Maximum: 62400
 		"Health From Tanks"				"500"

-		// The Super Tank can throw Hunters.
-		// 0: OFF
-		// 1: ON
-		"Hunter Throw"					"0"

 		// The Super Tank can constantly hurt survivors.
 		// 0: OFF
 		// 1: ON